A cyber security tester handling a keyboard and mouse in front of a computer screen.

 For us, as security researchers, this requires us to rethink the way we assess custom applications for our clients.
 While we used to focus primarily on custom developed code, it becomes more and more important to also take the middleware layer into account when conducting code reviews.

 Therefore we’ve recently extended our (code) review scope in a project and quickly realized the importance of this when we discovered a vulnerability in popular middleware, ‘Express-saml2’, which – depending on the actual use of the middleware – can have high impact consequences.
 Express-saml2 is used to support the implementation of the saml2-protocol which is used to facilitate single sign-on.
-And therefore obviously is a interesting target for attackers.
+And therefore obviously is an interesting target for attackers.

 After diving in, we learned that ‘Express-saml2 is now deprecated and is superseded by ‘Samlify’ (https://samlify.js.org/#/).
 We checked out Samlify and concluded that the vulnerability was still present in the most recent version (2.2.0 at the time).